facebook/docusaurus/website/docs/api/misc/eslint-plugin/no-untranslated-text.md

 ## When Not To Use It {#when-not-to-use}

-If you're not using the [i18n feature](../../../i18n/i18n-introduction.md) then you can disable this rule.
+If you're not using the [i18n feature](../../../i18n/i18n-introduction.md), you can disable this rule.
+You can also disable this rule where the text is not supposed to be translated.

 ## Further Reading {#further-reading}